kojiishi/east_asian_spacing/README.md

 ### Supported Fonts

-The [algorithm] is generic and is applicable to any fonts.
+The [algorithm] is applicable to any fonts.
 Following fonts are tested on each release:
 * [Noto CJK]
 * Meiryo

-but several more fonts were tested during the development.
+Several other fonts were also tested during the development.

-When adding the features to your fonts, the [test HTML] is a handy tool to check the fonts you build.
+When adding the features to your fonts, the [test HTML] is a handy tool to check the results.
 If you encounter any problems with your fonts, please report to [issues].

-For fonts at [fonts.google.com], the [chws_tool] package extends this package and covers them.
+For fonts at [fonts.google.com], the [chws_tool] package extends this package for them.

 Please also see the [Advanced Topics] below if you want to customize the default behaviors for your fonts.